danfuzz/samizdat/doc/library-guide/CommandLine.md

 suffix (or lack thereof), and runs it.
 This function returns whatever was returned by the run (including void).

-If the ultimate thing-to-run is a plain file (and not a module), then it gets evaluated with the following additional variables in its global
-environment:

-* `ARGUMENTS` &mdash; The list of string arguments that were passed to this function as the "additional arguments" (beyond the ones understood directly by this function).

-* `SELF_PATH` &mdash; The filesystem path to the file being run.

-If the ultimate thing-to-run is a module, then its `main` binding is called as a function, passing it two arguments, the path to the module, followed by the "additional arguments" (beyond the ones understood directly by this function).
+If the ultimate thing-to-run is a module, then its `main` binding is called as a function, passing it one or more arguments: first the path to the module, followed by the "additional arguments" (beyond the ones understood directly by this function).

+If the ultimate thing-to-run is a plain file (and not a module), then it gets evaluated similarly to a module.
+If it exports a `main`, then that is run in the same manner.
+If it does not export a main, then after evaluation this function simply returns void.

 Currently recognized command-line options: